timothyb0912/blog/_posts/2022-01-29-Problems-areas-needs.md

 Following our lesson on solving easier versions of a given problem, I suggest an approach which, although less direct, may be more successful than sitting down to write a single, unstructured list.
-As it is sometimes said, *insert transportation joke*, sometimes the shortest path is the longer route that's less traveled.
+As it is sometimes said, *see transportation joke*, sometimes the shortest path is the longer route that's less traveled.

 <!-- What is the problem with directly following December's advice? -->